MarlonJMejia/creative_labs/caddy/step2/text.md

 `/etc/caddy/Caddyfile` Specifies how the static webserver is deployed.

-`/usr/share/caddy/index.html` is where the default greeting page file.
+`/usr/share/caddy/index.html` is where the default greeting page file is located.

 ```bash